Cheamey/Cheamey/README.md

 ## Hello everyone 👋
 ## I'm Cheamey Yang

-I am a computer science student at ##ODU.
-I like problem solving, crafting, and
+I am a computer science student at ✨✨ODU✨✨
+I like problem solving, crafting, and watching crime shows.

+I am currently learning

 <!--
 **Cheamey/Cheamey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.